gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 19 typescript
+The continuation of the application starting at step 19 can be found

 ## step 18 bookkeeping
 Added a this-and-that directory for bookkeeping files.